 - Triggers:

 - Eczema is often triggered by environmental allergens like pollen or harsh skincare products, such as soap and ingredients such as sodium laureth sulfate and fragrance/parfum.
-It is linked to asthma and food allergy (Silverberg, 2019).
+It is also linked to asthma and food allergy (Silverberg, 2019).

-- Psoriasis is an autoimmune condition and can be worsened by stress, infections, or cold weather.
+- Psoriasis is an autoimmune condition and can be worsened by stress, infections or cold weather.

 - Psoriasis is linked with low calcium levels in the skin and it can be improved with calcium supplementation (Masson, 2021).